 Shucayb Abdillahi leads SomLite’s operations and sales campaigns.
-He works to expand the company’s customer base by identifying new markets across Somaliland and Eastern Ethiopia.
+He works to expand the company’s customer base by identifying new markets across Somaliland.
 Prior to joining SomLite, Shucayb gained in-depth experience in the business sector during his work with Somaliland Beverage Industry (Coca Cola’s Somaliland franchise).
 He utilizes his knowledge of local markets to connect with clients from urban, peri-urban, and rural communities and build SomLite’s regional sales networks.

 Abdishakur Ahmed leads SomLite’s business development.
 He has many years of experience working in the energy sector and other infrastructure projects in the Horn of Africa.
 Previously he was a project coordinator for a US $4.5MM initiative to upgrade the largest airport in Somaliland.
 Later, he was the Business Development Officer for SomPower Somaliland’s largest aggregated public utility holding with over 60% of the local market.

 Abdishakur led the Somalia country study for the World Bank's global Readiness for Investment in Sustainable Energy initiative.
 He graduated with a B.A. in Finance from Abaarso Tech University in Hargeisa, Somaliland.
-And he is currently pursuing an MA in Sustainable International Development with a focus on Renewable Energy Development at Brandeis University in Massachusetts, USA.
+And he has an MA in Sustainable International Development with a focus on Renewable Energy Development at Brandeis University in Massachusetts, USA.

 Dr. Ahmed Essa